 Here is a look at some of the most common mistakes made when taking pain medication:

 The bottom line?
 Know the active ingredients in the medications you are taking and ask your physician about introducing other drugs.
 Opioids, nonsteroidal anti-inflammatory drugs (NSAIDs), and over-the-counter medications can be beneficial when used as directed.
 Still, the potential side effects of combining certain drugs may be deadly.
 If you are living in chronic pain and would like to learn about natural treatments and alternative therapies, give us a call.
-Stem cell therapy, ketamine infusions, and other forms of regenerative medicine can help manage chronic pain without the negative side effects and adverse interactions.
+We are the leading pain management clinic in Frisco.
+We specialize in stem cell therapy, ketamine infusions, and other forms of regenerative medicine that can help manage chronic pain without the negative side effects and adverse interactions.
 Our team is here to answer your questions and help make the best decision for your needs.